 Types of tickets for Athens public transport

-- The Athena Ticket is a rechargeable paper ticket, valid from 90 minutes to 5 days.
+- The Athena Ticket is a rechargeable paper ticket, which allows you to use Athens public transport between 90 minutes to 5 days.

 - The Anonymous Athena Card is a rechargeable plastic card, valid for a duration from 90 minutes to 5 days.
 It can also be used for getting to and from the airport by using the public transport network.